isomerpages/gb-assist/pages/solutionrepo/solution27.md

 ### Description

 The AMR replaces manual labour in the transportation of materials and semi/fully completed products around the factory floor during production process.
 As a collaborative robot for automated internal transportation, AMR comes with autonomous functions to identify obstacles and navigate around factory floor without need for markers or coming to a complete stop for an extended period.
-Grant support:80% of cost of equipment, up to $30,000 grant Purchase of pre-owned/used equipment not supportable
+Grant support80% of cost of equipment, up to $30,000 grantPurchase of pre-owned/used equipment not supportable

-### Details of Solution
+### Packages Available

 N.A.